sailshq/anchor/README.md

 // The following usage will throw an error because agasdg is not urlish
 $.get('agasdg', {}, function (){})

-// You can use the same .error notation from above in your definition to handle the error yourself
+// You can use the same callback from above in your definition to handle the error yourself
 $.get = anchor($.get).usage(
   ['urlish',{}, 'function'],
   ['urlish','function'],
   ['urlish',{}],
-  ['urlish']
+  ['urlish'],
-).error(function (err) {
+  function (err) {
   // Do something about the error here
 });
 ```